scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_20.md

 Today you will learn about project boards on GitHub

-## What are Github Project Boards?
+## What are GitHub Project Boards?

 GitHub project boards helps you keep track of stuffs you're actively working on within your repository.
 You can say it's a project managemnet tool, or even a collaboration tool for teams.
 You create a project board with columns for your TODO or backlogs or even bugs, In progress activies and lastly a column for your finished tasks.
 You can sort of see it as a SCRUM board.
 To learn more [about project boards go through this link](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards)